Muhammad-Talha4k/AQI-Forecasting-App/README.md

 ## Features

-- **Real-time AQI Prediction**: Fetches real-time air quality data and forecasts the AQI for the next three days.
+- **Daily AQI Prediction**: Fetches real-time air quality data and forecasts the AQI for the next three days.
 - **Serverless Architecture**: Built using a serverless stack, including GitHub Actions for automation and Hopsworks for feature storage and model registry.
 - **Interactive Web App**: A Streamlit-based web app that displays real-time AQI, pollutant breakdown, and historical data.
 - **Automated Pipelines**: Automated feature extraction, model training, and prediction pipelines using GitHub Actions.